 In this contribution the basic conceptual problem is divided in two parts.
 The first is the problem of the classification of different theoretical approaches to legal values and the second is the applicability of these theories to the international law.
-The analysis of these problems will be focused on two groups of non-positivist theories and, within the scope of this research, they will be addressed in the following manner: a) by applying the analytical tools as defined in this research to those discourses of legal scholars on legal values which are intuitively considered to be of a non-positivist kind and; b) by exposing this non-positivist approach to criticism based on the concepts known in the legal theory.
-The purpose of this research is to provide a meta-theoretical framework for the clarification of non-positivist perspective to legal values and to indicate the main challenge(s) to this perspective.
+The analysis of these problems will be focused on two groups of non-positivist theories and, within the scope of this research, they will be addressed in the following manner: a) by applying the analytical tools as defined in this research to those discourses of legal scholars on legal values which are intuitively considered to be of a non-positivist kind and; b) by exposing this non - positivist approach to criticism based on the concepts known in the legal theory.
+The purpose of this research is to provide a meta-theoretical framework for the clarification of non-positivist perspective.
 We claim that some of these theories can be better understood if looked through the lenses of the analytical tools of legal system, fundamental norms, the inherent values of law and the specific qualities of constitutional norms (first thesis); and that the main challenge for their applicability in the international law comes from the specific classification of different types of communities (second thesis).